w3c/webidl2.js/README.md

 both in Node and in the browser (the parser likely works in other JS environments, but not the test suite).

-### What of v1?

-There was a previous incarnation of this project.
-I had written it in the most quick and dirty manner that was handy because I required it as a dependency in an experiment.
-As these things tend to happen, some people started using that, which then had to be maintained.
-But since it was not built on solid foundations, it was painful to keep up to date with the specification, which is a bit of a moving target.

-So I started from scratch.
-Compared to the previous version (which used a parser generator) this one is about 6x less code (which translates to 4x smaller minified or 2x smaller minizipped) and 4x faster.
-The test suite is reasonably complete (95% coverage), much more than previously.
-This version is up to date with WebIDL, rather than a couple years' behind.
-It also has *far* better error reporting.

-The AST you get from parsing is very similar to the one you got in v1, but some adjustments have been made in order to be more systematic, and to map better to what's actually in the spec now.
-If you used v1, you will need to tweak your code but the result ought to be simpler and you ought to be able to be a fair bit less defensive against irregularities in the way information is represented.

 ## Installation

 Just the usual.
 For Node: